LOST-STATS/lost-stats.github.io/Presentation/Tables/Custom_Tables.md

 # I'm also loading magrittr so I can use the %>% pipe
 library(magrittr)

-# first create a tibble or data.frame object that contains all the information you want in your rows and columns.
+# you data will need to be in a data.frame or tibble object

-# for this example I'll use a generic dataset
+# for this example I'll use the generic dataset mtcars
 # which I'm truncating to make the final table easier to see
 input_df = head(mtcars, 6)
 input_df = input_df[, 1:5]

-# create the table using the data.fram rownames in the table
+# create the table including the data.frame rownames
 Ex_table = gt(input_df, rownames_to_stub = TRUE)

 # add title, subtitle, and source note
 Ex_table = Ex_table %>%
   tab_header(
-    title = md("**Title in Bold Text**"),
+    title = "Title,
     subtitle = "subtitle"
   ) %>%
   tab_source_note("Data from mtcars")